siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 crosses a surface, and in what direction.
 It does not yet tell us the full spatial pattern that transport takes.

+This book studies the source-free case.
+That choice is sufficient for the reconstruction that follows, and it does not preclude fundamental sources or sinks.
+It says only that they do not appear necessary for recovering known physics.

 The next step is to consider the source-free case in empty space and ask what forms of transport it permits.